 The WaterSHED Monitoring Program is a unique partnership between Alberta Environment and Parks, EPCOR, North Saskatchewan Watershed Alliance and the City of Edmonton.

 The North Saskatchewan River is the source of drinking water for more than 65 communities (including Edmonton) in the capital region.
-The WaterSHED monitoring project is funded by a 4-year (2018-2021) $4 million commitment from EPCOR and in-kind support from Alberta Environment and Parks, North Saskatchewan Watershed Alliance and the City of Edmonton.
+The WaterSHED monitoring project is funded by a 5-year commitment (2022-2026) from EPCOR and in-kind support from Alberta Environment and Parks, North Saskatchewan Watershed Alliance and the City of Edmonton.

 This program improves data collection both upstream and downstream of Edmonton, allowing all partners to make informed decisions for protecting and preserving water in the North Saskatchewan River.